tenable/terrascan/docs/getting-started.md

 ```

 ### Initializing
 The initialization process downloads the latest policies from the [repository](https://github.com/accurics/terrascan) into `~/.terrascan`.
 The policies are located at `~/.terrascan/pkg/policies/opa/rego` and are fetched when scanning the IaC.
-This command is implicitly executed if the `scan` command doesn't found policies while executing.
+This command is implicitly executed if the `scan` command doesn't find policies while executing.

 ### Scanning
 The CLI will default to scanning all supported cloud providers on Terraform HCL files if the `scan` command is used with no arguments.
-For example, the below two commands will scan the current directory containing Terraform HCL2 files for supported cloud providers (AWS, GCP, and Azure) resources:
+For example, the below two commands will scan the current directory containing Terraform HCL2 files for supported providers (AWS, GCP, Azure, and GitHub) resources:

 ``` Bash
 $ terrascan scan